 Historic Philadelphia

-Start your visit at the Independence Visitor Center, where you can get reserved tickets to see different sites, brochures, maps, snacks and more.
+We started at the Independence Visitor Center, where you can get reserved tickets to see different sites, brochures, maps, snacks and more.
 Independence Hall gives tours every 15 minutes, but depending on the crowds you may have to wait in line.
 For more information see here.

 Independence Hall: This building used to be the Pennsylvania State House, and it was here that congressmen such as Benjamin Franklin, Samuel Adams, John Hancock and Thomas Jefferson assembled to debate and sign the Declaration of Independence.
 The draft that Thomas Jefferson wrote was adopted on July 4, 1776 (Independence Day) and the document was signed on August 2, 1776.
 Eleven years later The United States Constitution was signed here (September 17, 1787).
-The tour will take you through various rooms, including the courthouse which used to be the nation’s Supreme Court and the Assembly Hall where both documents were debated and signed.
+The tour will take you through various rooms, including the Court House which used to be the nation’s Supreme Court and the Assembly Hall where both of the above mentioned documents were debated and signed.
 The rooms are set up in the furnishings and signing implements of the time, so you can stand there and image what it might have been like to be there.

 Franklin Court: Benjamin Franklin is a major figure in Philadelphia’s history, and he lived in the Old City.
 His house no longer exits, but a “ghost” house structure was built on the original location which can be visited, along with a museum about his life, at nearby Franklin Court (between 3rd and 4th streets).
-The only original structure still standing is the arched carriage entryway to his property which included rental units and a printing shop.
-As I stood there I imagined Benjamin Franklin, one of the richest men in town, getting in his horse-drawn carriage and riding out through that archway, perhaps on his way to Independence Hall.
+The only original structure still standing is the arched carriage entryway to his property which once included rental units and a printing shop.
+As I stood there I imagined Benjamin Franklin, one of the richest men in town at the time, getting in his horse-drawn carriage and riding out through that archway, perhaps on his way to Independence Hall.

-National Constitution Center: If you continue up a few blocks you will come to the National Constitution Center, which was a nice place to sit down and rest our feet for a bit while we watched an engaging multi-media presentation on how the constitution came to be.
+National Constitution Center: If you continue up a few blocks you will come to the National Constitution Center, which was a nice place to sit down and rest for a bit while we watched an engaging multi-media presentation on how the constitution came to be.
 Tickets can be purchased at the door.
 For more information visit constitutioncenter.org

-U.S. Mint: If you are a finance geek, you may also want to stop by the Philadelphia U.S. Mint next door, the nation’s first mint.
+Philadephia Mint: An interesting stop close by is the Philadelphia Mint, the nation’s first mint.
 They still produce coins and provide other services.
-You can take a tour of the mint, learn about its history and watch coins being made.
-We bought tickets at the door, but for more information you can visit here.
+You can take a tour, learn about its history and watch coins being made.
+Tickets can be purchased at the door.
+For more information see here.

-Now fed and refreshed, we finished our tour of the Old City by going to Elfreth’s Alley and seeing the Betsy Ross House on the way.
+We finished our tour of the Old City by going to Elfreth’s Alley and seeing the Betsy Ross House on the way.
 The Betsy Ross House is where the seamstress and flag maker Betsy Ross (1752-1836) lived and is said to have sewn the first American flag.
 Information on events and a virtual tour of the house can be found here.
 As you cross over on Arch street and then up on 2nd street you will reach Elfreth’s Alley.
 This is an ally that was built in 1703 to provide a convenient route to the docks.
-Over the past three hundred years it has been preserved as a national historic landmark, and is an exceptional example of early American structures.
+Over the past three hundred years it has been preserved as a national historic landmark and is an exceptional example of early American structures.
 This is the place to snap a photo and feel what it might have been like to live in colonial America.

 City Hall

-A pleasant morning or afternoon can be had touring City Hall, located at Market and Broad street.
-We bought tickets for the tour at the door and were met by a pleasant older woman who we had to ourselves as no one else was on the tour.
-She was more than happy to share her knowledge of how Philadelphia came to be, the importance of William Penn and to answer any of our questions.
+Our tour guide was happy to share her knowledge of how the city of Philadelphia came to be and to answer any of our questions.
 William Penn designed the city of Philadelphia in 1682 and named many of its streets and squares.
 We had a pleasant discussion as to who is considered most important to Philadelphia – William Penn or Benjamin Franklin?
+Our tour guide said a hint might be gleaned from the 37 foot high, 26 ton statue of Willliam Penn that sits on top of tower.
+We were able to see the underside of the statue as we circled the top of the tower.

-Love Run Philadelphia Half Marathon
+The Love Run

 Rocky Steps and Statue